-Have you heard never to ‘needle a seamstress’?
-Well, it is true.
 Anyone who sews regularly will testify to the irritation caused when a sewing machine needle keeps breaking, interrupting the sewing process.
+This tutorial will discuss why does my needle keep breaking and the ways to fix this.

-It usually happens when you are racing down a seam at the rate of knots.
+A broken sewing machine needle usually happens when you are racing down a seam at the rate of knots.
 Suddenly you hear a crunch and the awful snapping sound as the needle breaks.
-Your dream of being a formula one racing driver ends and you realize you have to get to the bottom of this problem.
+Your dream of being a formula one sewing driver ends, and you realize you have to get to the bottom of this problem.

 What is happening when the sewing machine needle keeps breaking?
 It is time for a reality check and to find out how the breaking point happened.